Solving Low-Rank Semidefinite Programs via Manifold Optimization: The practical algorithm

 \subsection{Self-adaptively updating the penalty parameter $\sigma$}

-Here we describe the strategy of self-adaptively updating the penalty parameter $\sigma$.
-Unlike usual ALMs using a monotonically nondecreasing sequence of penalty parameters, we allow to increase or decrease the penalty parameter self-adaptively.
+Now we describe the strategy of self-adaptively updating the penalty parameter $\sigma$.
+Unlike usual ALMs using a monotonically nondecreasing sequence of penalty parameters, our strategy allows one to self-adaptively increase or decrease the penalty parameter.
 More concretely, we propose the following updating rules: